SS Harriet Tubman

 SS Harriet Tubman (MC contract 3032) was a Liberty ship built in the United States during World War II.
 She was named after Harriet Tubman, an African-American abolitionist and spy during the American Civil War, and was the first Liberty ship to be named for an African-American woman.

 The ship was laid down by the South Portland Shipbuilding Corporation, South Portland, Maine, on 19 April 1944, then launched on 3 June 1944.
 Twenty-two members of Tubman's extended family attended the launch.
 Eva Stuart Northrup, Tubman's great-niece, christened the ship.
-The ship survived the war only to suffer the same fate as nearly all other Liberty ships that survived did; she was scrapped in 1972.
+The ship survived the war and remained in active service until June 1952.
+Laid up in the Beaumont Reserve Fleet she would suffer the same fate as nearly all other Liberty ships; she was scrapped in 1973.